-Since completion of the remedial action, groundwater performance monitoring has been conducted in accordance with the framework established by Washington State Department of Ecology (Ecology) Agreed Order (AO) No. DE 00TCP-SR295, the Remedial Action Work Plan (RAWP; LAI 2017), and the CACR (LAI 2020a).
-Revisions to the monitoring plan were approved by Ecology in August 2019 (Morris 2019):
+Since completion of the remedial action, groundwater performance monitoring has been conducted in accordance with the framework established by Washington State Department of Ecology (Ecology) Agreed Order (AO) Number DE 00TCP-SR295, the Remedial Action Work Plan (Landau 2017), and the CACR (Landau 2020).
+Revisions to the monitoring plan were approved by Ecology in August 2019 (Morris 2019) and are summarized as follows:

-Continue quarterly groundwater monitoring at SW-10R and SW-11R until at least 4 consecutive quarters of data are below cleanup levels (CULs)

-- Suspend groundwater monitoring at SW-9R, SW-14, SW-15, and SW-16 (HE has never been detected at a concentration exceeding the CUL at any of these wells) - Discontinue collecting groundwater elevation measurements at all wells (except for SW-10R and SW-11R per low-flow sampling requirements) and presenting quarterly groundwater elevation contours.
+- Continue quarterly groundwater monitoring at SW-10R and SW-11R until at least four consecutive quarters of data are below cleanup levels (CULs) - Suspend groundwater monitoring at SW-9R, SW-14, SW-15, and SW-16 (HE has never been detected at a concentration exceeding the CUL at any of these wells) - Discontinue collecting groundwater elevation measurements at all wells (except for SW-10R and SW-11R per low-flow sampling requirements) and discontinue presenting quarterly groundwater elevation contours.

 The groundwater monitoring network is shown on Figure 2.
 A concentration time series plot for SW-10R and SW-11R is shown on Figure 3.
-Results indicate that concentration of HE continue to consistently exceed cleanup levels (CULs) at one well, SW-10R.
+Results indicate that concentration of HE had consistently exceeded cleanup levels (CULs) at one well, SW-10R, but have been decreasing over time.
+Historically, concentrations of HE have also periodically exceeded the CUL at SW-11R (most recently August 2021).